spectrum-health-systems/Tingen-Transmorger/docs/man/README.md

 Tingen Transmorger is a utility that aggregates data from [Netsmart's TeleHealth](https://www.ntst.com/carefabric/careguidance-solutions/telehealth) platform. and makes it easier to troubleshoot TeleHealth issues.

+### Requirements

+Tingen Transmorger requires [.NET 10](https://dotnet.microsoft.com/en-us/download/dotnet/10.0), so make sure that the .NET Desktop Runtime (or the SDK, if you aren't into the whole brevity thing) is installed.

+In addition, Transmorger is a 64-bit application, and will not run on 32-bit machines.

+### How it works

-The 50,000-foot view of how Tingen Transmorger works is:
+Here's the 50,000-foot view of how Tingen Transmorger works:

 - TeleHealth reports are (manually) run from the TeleHealth portal
 - The completed reports are downloaded